wkcheezy/ObraDinnArchipelago/README.md

 1. Download your copy of Obra Dinn and locate the game folder.

-    - GOG Galaxy: Typically ocated at `GOG Galaxy\Games\Return of the Obra Dinn`
+    - GOG Galaxy: Typically located at `GOG Galaxy\Games\Return of the Obra Dinn`

 2. Follow [these instructions](https://docs.bepinex.dev/articles/user_guide/installation/index.html) to install and setup BepInEx.
 3. Once `BepInEx.cfg` is open, follow [these instructions](https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/1_setup.html) to get your development environment setup.